 During the lifetime of an individual person, his name was often spelt by church officials and medieval scribes the way it sounded.
 An examination of the many different origins of each name has revealed many spelling variations

 for the name: Barrett, Barret, Barett, Baret, Barratt, Barrat, Barat, Baratt, McWhadden and many more.

 Early Notables of the McWhaddend family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early McWhaddend Notables in all our PDF Extended History products and printed products wherever possible.
+John Baret or Barret (d.
+1580?), was an English lexicographer...
+Another 63 words (4 lines of text) are included under the topic Early McWhaddend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the McWhaddend family to the New World and Oceana